 The type of the AVP as specified in the dictionary file in question (or one it inherits).
 Possible types are undefined and the Diameter types: OctetString, Integer32, Integer64, Unsigned32, Unsigned64, Float32, Float64, Grouped, Enumerated, Address, Time, UTF8String, DiameterIdentity, DiameterURI, IPFilterRule and QoSFilterRule.

 '''

 dictionary() = module()

 '''

-The name of a generated dictionary module as generated by diameterc(1) or diameter make:codec/2.
+The name of a generated dictionary module as generated by diameter(1) or diameter_make:codec/2.
 The interface provided by a dictionary module is an implementation detail that may change.

 '''

 header() = #diameter_header{}

 '''